CYBRToken/CYBRToken/docs/CYBRToken.md

 ### mintTokensForFounders

-Mints the 100 million CYBR tokens allocated to the CYBRToken founders.
+Mints the 100 million Cyber Security Ecosystem Tokens allocated to the CYBRToken founders.
 The tokens are only available to the founders after 18 months of the ICO end.

 ```js